hdmamin/jabberwocky/README.md

 **CTRL + SHIFT**: Start recording audio (same as pressing the "Record" button).
 **CTRL + a**: Get GPT-3's response to whatever input you've recorded (same as pressing the "Get Response" button).

+## Dev Notes

 ### Project Members
 * Harrison Mamin

 ### Repo Structure
 ```
 jabberwocky/
+├── lib          # Python package providing helpers for dealing with the openai api.
+Powers a lot of the functionality in both the GUI and alexa skill.
+Note that this also includes some other stuff that ultimately went unused - I initially experimented a bit with youtube transcripts, for example.
+Most useful functionality lives in the openai_utils module at this point.
+├── alexa        # Code used to create a conversational alexa skill.
+├── gui          # GUI scripts.
+The main script should be run from the project root directory.
 ├── data         # Raw and processed data.
 Some files are excluded from github but the ones needed to run the app are there.
+This also includes miscellaneous gpt3 prompt files and conversational personas.
 ├── notes        # Miscellaneous notes from the development process stored as raw text files.
 ├── notebooks    # Jupyter notebooks for experimentation and exploratory analysis.
-├── reports      # Markdown reports (performance reports, blog posts, etc.)
+└── reports      # Markdown reports (performance reports, blog posts, etc.)
-├── gui          # GUI scripts.
-The main script should be run from the project root directory.
-└── lib          # Python package.
-Code can be imported in analysis notebooks, py scripts, etc.
 ```

 The `docker` and `setup` dirs contain remnants from previous attempts to package the app.
 While I ultimately decided to go with a simpler approach, I left them in the repo so I have the option of picking up where I left off if I decide to work on a new version.

-### Updates

-**4/6/22**: The library is currently undergoing some fairly major changes to support my Jabberwocky alexa skill (still a work in progress) and future projects.
-The GUI should still work using the pinned version of jabberwocky in gui/requirements.txt - just note that the installed library's source code will no longer correspond to the current state of the `lib` directory.